Soccer in the Australian Capital Territory: Australian National Women's Team matches

 The Australia women's national team (the Matildas) has a long history of playing matches in the ACT.
 In total the Matildas have played 17 matches in Canberra.
 The first match against New Zealand was played on 17 March 1995 in an international friendly.
 The Matildas have been involved in two major FIFA sanctioned tournaments in the ACT.
 Australia played one group match of the 2000 Olympic Games at Bruce Stadium against Germany.
 In 2003, McKellar Park played host to the 2003 OFC Women's Championship, Australia went on to win the tournament.
 In 2019, FFA and the ACT Government announced a deal to bring the Australia women's national team back to Canberra for the first time in six years.

 Interstate competition

 Inter-connection with NSW clubs and competitions

-During the history of football in the ACT there has been frequent inter-connection with NSW.
+During the history of soccer in the ACT there has been frequent inter-connection with NSW.
 The following points detail this connection history: